Best Backup Cameras

 Mounting Location

-Most backup camera manufacturers allow you to install the wide-angle camera somewhere on the license plate and offer a high-definition screen that attaches to either the dash, windshield, or rearview mirror.
+Most backup camera manufacturers allow you to install the wide-angle camera somewhere on the license plate and offer a high-definition view monitor that attaches to either the dash, windshield, or rearview mirror with a surface mount.
+Dash, windshield, and mirror monitors often allow you to view backup camera angles by sliding your finger across the screen.

 While the most common location, other common locations include the rear roof of the vehicle.
 During testing, we found the view can sometimes be limited in this mounting location.